zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

       --no-dbspace-check, -d
     ```

-### Restore the Intel® Manager for Lustre\* Configuration
+### Restore the Integrated Manager for Lustre\* Configuration

-1. When the initial installation is complete, stop the Intel® Manager for Lustre\* services on the host:
+1. When the initial installation is complete, stop the Integrated Manager for Lustre\* services on the host:

     ```bash
     chroma-config stop
     ```

-1. Restore the Intel® Manager for Lustre\* certificates from the backup:
+1. Restore the Integrated Manager for Lustre\* certificates from the backup:

     ```bash
     mkdir /var/lib/chroma/certs-inst